meet the staff

 Susan Brooks has loved books since she first got her hands on Go, Dog.
 Go!
 By P.D.
 Eastman as a toddler.
 She has many years of editorial experience and has a master’s degree in publishing from The George Washington University.
 She was on the board of directors for Rocky Mountain Fiction Writers, a non-profit, volunteer-run organization dedicated to supporting, encouraging, and educating writers from 2009 to 2019.

-Cindy lives in rural Alabama with her husband, little dog, and lots of wildlife.
+Cindy lives in rural Alabama with her husband, little dogs, and lots of wildlife.
 She’s been and done many things, but these days she’s circled back to her first love—working with words.
 Cindy believes that stories are essential to life—for remembering, understanding, teaching, and dreaming.
 That’s why she’s passionate about helping authors.
 When she’s not editing or reading, she's most likely gardening or making music.

-Cindy’s looking for cozy mysteries, YA fantasies, and sci-fi.
+Cindy’s looking for fantasy, sci-fi, and YA fantasies and sci-fi.